Preetbandgar/Preetbandgar/README.md

 ---

-> 💬 I’m actively seeking entry-level or internship opportunities as a Robotics Engineer.
-Open to both remote and onsite roles — in India or globally (UK, Germany, EU, Canada, Australia, Singapore, Japan).
+> 💬 I’m actively seeking entry-level or junior roles in the robotics domain (navigation, simulation, cloud deployment, automation).
+I’m open to remote roles as well as relocation opportunities across India, the UK, Germany, EU, Canada, Australia, or Japan.